-Meryl Streep and Goldie Hawn are the two women in the life of a spineless suit (Bruce Willis) whose bitter rivalry takes a deadly turn after they discover a magic rejuvenating potion.
-As is often the case with director Robert Zemeckis (Back To The Future, Who Framed Roger Rabbit, The Polar Express), the Oscar-winning special effects were groundbreaking for the time and add another dimension to this blackly funny fantasy.
+Meryl Streep and Goldie Hawn are the two women in the life of a spineless suit (Bruce Willis) whose bitter rivalry takes a deadly turn when they discover a magic rejuvenating potion.
+Following Back To The Future, Who Framed Roger Rabbit and The Polar Express, director Robert Zemeckis once again deploys ground-breaking (and here Oscar-winning) special effects to add another dimension to his blackly funny fantasy.

 A triumph of prosthetic, state-of-the-art effects over a silly plot, this is the story of a potion that restores eternal youth - at a price.

 Meryl Streep is every inch the glamorous Broadway star, who feels age gripping her by the throat when she sees dowdy Goldie Hawn (from whom she had stolen plastic surgeon Bruce Willis) looking exquisite at 50.
 So she rushes off to mystery woman Isabella Rossellini.

 This is a cue for a whole barrage of special effects which have already started when Goldie blows up to 20 stone after Willis has deserted her.
 Heads swivel, limbs stick out at awkward angles but still function and a see-through hole can be made in the middle of a body.

 Unhurried for a comedy, but there's always the next effect to look forward to.